johsteffens/beth/doc/bcore/btml.md

 * **Retired stamps:** An unrecognized object type is skipped by the parser and treated as if 'NULL' was parsed.

 ## Overloading
 All stamps support the BTML syntax natively.
 Overloading is discouraged and should be used sparingly.
-Overloading might be justified in case the stamp must call specific initialization code or general I/O syntax change is desirable.
+Overloading might be justified in case the stamp must call specific initialization code or a general I/O syntax change is desirable.

 #### I/O syntax
 Overload following features in [bcore_x_btml.h](../../lib/bcore/bcore_x_btml.h) to define special I/O syntax for a stamp: